 Over the two days that followed his baptism, Jesus met with Andrew, Peter, Philip, Nathaniel and an unnamed disciple (John 1:35-41, 43-47).
 He took this opportunity to recruit Philip and probably John as well4.
-Returning from the Jordan on the third day, he attended the wedding at Cana (John 2:1-12) and turned water into the blood of grapes.
-The family then moved to Capernaum for a few days, as a family from Nazareth might when on route to a major feast.
+Returning from the Jordan on the third day, he attended the wedding at Cana (John 2:1-12) and turned water into the fermented blood of grapes.
+The family then moved to Capernaum for a few days, as any family from Nazareth might when on route, via the Jordan valley, to a major feast in Jerusalem.

-John next places Jesus in Jerusalem for Passover, testing the Levitical response to the relatively minor gesture of disrupted traders in the temple’s outer court (John 2:3-4).
+John next places Jesus in Jerusalem for Passover, testing the Levitical response to a relatively minor gesture, for disrupted traders in the temple’s outer court (John 2:3-4) was certainly minor compared to what Jesus authority entitled him to do.
 When they asked for a sign, Jesus pointed them to his unique position as the Seed of the Woman.
 He was greater than the temple, so destroy that ‘trinket’ and, as with Noah, God would create a new sanctuary for him, and as it was Passover, that decisive moment of re-creation would come in three days, as it had for Moses.
-Although the spiritual leaders of Judah rejected his ‘sign’, Jesus caught the interest of Nicodemus, for whom he laid it on the line (John 3:1-10).
+Although the spiritual leaders of Judah declined to put this ‘sign’ to the test, Jesus' words caught the interest of Nicodemus, for whom he laid it on the line (John 3:1-10).
 As a leader, Nicodemus ought to appreciate the need for his nation to be born again, but was he, asked Christ, ready to embrace that for himself.

 Becoming a Samaritan prophet

 Jesus’ meeting with the woman at the well provided a chance for him to declare himself greater than the Samaritan temple as well as that in Jerusalem (John 4:21-23).
-Then, Jesus deliberately stayed two days in Samaria (John 4:40-41), establishing that he dwelt there, all-be-it only for a single night.
-He therefore arrived in Galilee as a prophet from Samaria (2 Kgs 5:3), in other words the Elisha that would continue the work now that God had allowed ‘Elijah’ (i.e. John) to be taken.
+Then, Jesus deliberately stayed two days in Samaria (John 4:40-41), thus establishing that he dwelt there, all-be-it only for a single night.
+He therefore arrived in Galilee as a prophet from Samaria, in other words as the Elisha (compare 2 Kgs 5:3) that would continue the work now that God had allowed ‘Elijah’ (i.e. John) to be taken.
 We find a similar emphasis when Matthew describes Jesus forsaking Nazareth for Capernaum, taking up John’s message (Matt.
 3:2, 4:17) and then following Elisha’s example by healing Syrians (Matt.
 4:24, Luke 4:27, 2 Kgs 5:1-3)6.
-Indeed, Matthew 4:23-25 appears to be an introductory summary of Christ’s Galilean ministry, provided specifically to make the Syrian connection at an appropriate point, rather than a prelude to his arrival at the lakeside.
+Indeed, Matthew 4:23-25 appears to be an introductory summary of Christ’s Galilean ministry, provided specifically to make the Syrian connection at an appropriate point, rather than a description of events that preceded Jesus' arrival at the lakeside.

 The Galilean Sinai

-Jesus’ brief stay in Samaria places his arrival in Galilee shortly before Pentecost7).
+Jesus’ brief stay in Samaria places his arrival in Galilee shortly before Pentecost7.
 Indeed, Jesus’ Sermon on the Mount, together with the preceding Capernaum teaching, cries out to be set in the context of Pentecost, the eve of which was always a Sabbath.
-If celebrated amidst a group that used Moses’ timetable, celebrating on the sixty-fourth day of the year (14+3+40+7), then Pentecost Eve was the very next Sabbath.
+If Jesus celebrated amidst a group that used Moses’ timetable, i.e. on the sixty-fourth day of the year (14+3+40+7), then Pentecost Eve was the very next Sabbath after Jesus left Sameria.
 However, even if he fell in with the timetable of another branch of Judaism there were at most two or three Sabbaths in Galilee before Pentecost8.

 Jesus rose early the following morning (Mark 1:35), a sure sign that something significant was about to happen13.
 At Sinai, Moses rose early on the morning of the feast and sealed the covenant.
 Then, whilst the crowds stayed at a distance, he took his servant, Joshua, up the mountain as he received the Law (Ex.
 24:4-11).
 Similarly, we find Jesus seeking a secluded hillside where his disciples sat at his feet, whilst the crowds that eventually caught up stayed further off (Luke 4:42, Mark 1:35, Matt.
 5:1, 7:28).
 At that time, Jesus set the Law before these willing people and their enthusiastic response enabled him to restore their cleanliness.
 Thus, all the synoptic Gospels place within this period the healing of a man who shared Naaman’s complaint.
 Indeed, Matthew is so keen to emphasise this aspect of Jesus role that he follows the Sermon on the Mount with a compilation of incidents, drawn from a variety of periods, but each having the authority to remove uncleanliness hidden at its heart (see Appendix S).